Roy Hesketh Circuit

 The Roy Hesketh Circuit was a racing circuit located on the outskirts of Pietermaritzburg in KwaZulu-Natal.
 It was named after South African racing driver Roy Hesketh, who died in the Second World War.
 Doug Aldridge, Colin Dove, Ossie Fisher, George Finch and George Shrives got together as a Consortium from Pietermaritzburg in the early nineteen fifties to first build and then maintain and improve the circuit.

+The circuit was opened in December 1953, and extended in 1962.